anmolvj/fitness-app/README.md

   </a>
 </p>

-> A mobile app built using React Native to help you track your workouts and diet with features such as the ability to collect a food's nutritional information by scanning it's package barcode using the phone's camera.
+> A mobile app built using React Native to help you track your workouts and diet with features such as the ability to collect a food's nutritional information by scanning it's package barcode using the phone's camera and the ability to create exercise plans.

 ## Install